Tearsheet

 AI Analysis | Feedback

-• Pharmacovigilance: Monitors and reports adverse events and drug safety information throughout the product lifecycle.
+• Pharmacovigilance: Systematic monitoring and reporting of adverse drug reactions to ensure patient safety throughout the product lifecycle.

 AI Analysis | Feedback